CarloNicolini/multilouvain/README.md

     cmake -DMATLAB_SUPPORT=True ..
     make

-This will make the multilouvain.mex64 mex file that you can use as wrapper to run the Louvain algorithm on square adjacency matrices.
+This will make the `multilouvain.mex64` mex file that you can use as wrapper to run the Louvain algorithm on square adjacency matrices.

+You can also compile the code for Octave, but first because of some incompatibilities between Octave and Matlab mex files, you have to clean the repo:

+    git clean -df .
+    mkdir build
+    cmake -DOCTAVE_SUPPORT=True ..
+    make

+This will make the `multilouvain.mex` file to be used within Octave.
+To compile it you need the following packages

+    sudo apt-get install liboctave-dev